SAFE-Stack/docs/docs/template-fake.md

 ## **"Run"** target

-Enter `fake build --target run` to build and run the app
+Enter `dotnet fake build --target run` to build and run the app

 This target is used for development purposes, and provides a great live-reload experience.
 It consists of following steps: